sdruby/sdruby/README.md

 * bundle install
 * configure config/database.yml with your preferred settings (You can use the provided database.example.yml file to use sqlite3)
+* configure config/app_config.yml with your preferred settings (You can use the provided app_config.example.yml file as an example)
 * Setup database and load sample data (rake db:migrate db:data:load)
 * rake sunspot:solr:start (to start the solr search engine)
 * rake sunspot:solr:reindex (to index the database)